 Check out my Easy Messy Bun Tutorial with Beauty Brands Hairspray!

-If you are looking for a Girlfriend’s Getaway that is easy to get to from Oklahoma City, Kansas City, Kansas is only a 5 hour drive.
+See this Girlfriend’s Getaway that is easy to get to!
+From Oklahoma City, Kansas City, Kansas is only a 5 hour drive.
 It’s totally doable and there is so much to see and do!